 The fee is scaled for factors including population, income, and whether the municipality employs a part-time or full-time police department or relies on PSP for coverage.
-Unlike previous proposals, the plan calls on all municipalities to contribute because PSP provides a variety of services to municipalities across the Commonwealth, regardless of whether they staff a municipal police department.
+The plan calls on all municipalities to contribute because PSP provides a variety of services to municipalities across the commonwealth, regardless of whether they staff a municipal police department.

 Troopers perform traffic crash investigations, criminal investigations, enforce traffic laws, and make driving under the influence arrests.
 Additionally, the PSP provides aviation support, major case investigation teams, clandestine laboratory response, hazardous device and explosive removal, dissemination of Amber Alerts, and more.

 Download the municipal funding proposal for specific costs to each municipality

 We believe this is a fair and equitable solution to a funding crisis that if left unaddressed would result in the cancellation of cadet classes, significant changes in PSP operations, and a negative impact on public safety.

 This spreadsheet is broken down into areas of jurisdiction for each PSP station.
 Municipalities within those areas are listed alphabetically along with the applicable population and income data.
 The yearly operating cost of the station appears in Column F.

 Based on that operating cost and the population data, pre-factor costs per municipality appear in Column G. Various factors are then applied to account for municipalities that employ full- or part-time police departments or rely solely on PSP services (Column I); municipality income data (Column J); and limited population (Column K).